 As they say in Colombia, Buen Provecho!

 How to Party Like a Local

-The local firewater, and favorite drink amongst the locals, is called Aguardiente, or guaro for short.
-It’s a clear, anise-flavored liquor traditionally consumed as a shot, but don’t be surprised if you see locals drinking straight from the bottle too.
+The local firewater, and favorite drink amongst the locals, is called aguardiente, or guaro for short.
+It’s clear, anise-flavored liquor traditionally consumed as a shot, but don’t be surprised if you see locals drinking straight from the bottle too.
 It’s often chased with water or soda.